1jour1vin

 instant gratification

-"Such an impression of limestone terroir on the nose and palate here, with hints of wet stone and graphite edged with fragrant red cherries.
-Superbly smooth, with a supple yet soft texture.
-The well-integrated tannins are enhanced by the utterly succulent, juicy and vibrant mid-palate, layered with strawberries, red cherries and blueberries.
-Playful, yet well-controlled and beautifully presented.
-Long and powerful finish.
-A lively, elegant and delicious wine."
+“There’s a distinct sense of limestone terroir on the nose and palate here, with hints of damp stone and graphite framed by fragrant red cherries.
+Superbly velvety, with a supple yet smooth texture.
+The well-integrated tannins are highlighted by a mid-palate that is utterly succulent, juicy, and vibrant, layered with strawberries, red cherries, and blueberries.
+Lively, yet well-controlled and beautifully presented.
+A long, impactful finish.
+A lively, elegant, and delicious wine.”
 (Decanter 2022)

 Buy your Troplong Mondot wines at the best price in a private sale!